Dichotomy of heavy and light pairs of holes in the $t-J$ model

-Again, the geometric string theory \cite{Grusdt2022_arxiv} correctly captures the highly dispersive peak with mass proportional to $1/t$ (black lines) discussed in Fig.~\ref{fig:peak_pos}.
+Again, the geometric string theory \cite{Grusdt2023} correctly captures the highly dispersive peak with mass proportional to $1/t$ (black lines) discussed in Fig.~\ref{fig:peak_pos}.
 However, since this theoretical description does not account for spin dynamics, it does not predict the dispersion proportional to $J_\perp^2/J_z$ (gray dashed lines).
 The corresponding bands in the $t-J_z$ model are flat, as predicted by the geometric string theory.

-\textbf{Different angular momenta.--} Thus far, we considered the case of $s$-wave pairs, i.e. $m_4=0$ and found a well-defined coherent peak at low energies.
-In Fig.~\ref{fig:m_dep_tJ}, we show the spectral function for the $t-J$ model at $t/J=3$ at momentum $k_y=0$ for $m_4=0,2$, corresponding to $s$- and $d$-wave excitations.
-Note, however, that the $40 \times 4$ cylinder geometry used in our numerical simulations breaks the $C_4$ symmetry, and therefore $m_4=0$ and $m_4=2$ excitations can hybridize.

-The spectral weight exhibits a strong dependence on the excitation, see Fig.~\ref{fig:m_dep_tJ}.
+\textbf{Different angular momenta.--} In Fig.~\ref{fig:m_dep_tJ}, we show the spectral function for the $t-J$ model at $t/J=3$ and momentum $k_y=0$ for $m_4=0,2$, corresponding to $s$- and $d$-wave excitations.
+We find that the spectral weight exhibits a strong dependence on the angular momentum $m_4$ of the excitations.
 Before, we have identified two qualitatively different types of bound states: a strongly dispersive band, see Fig.~\ref{fig:peak_pos}, and a weakly dispersive band, see Fig.~\ref{fig:peak_pos2}.
-By considering different rotational excitations, we find that the weakly dispersive pair, realizing the overall ground state, has most spectral weight for the $d$-wave ($m_4=2$) excitation, whereas for the $s$-wave ($m_4=0$) excitation, a large fraction of the spectral weight appears in a strongly dispersive high energy feature.
-This high-energy feature is also predicted by the geometric string theory \cite{Grusdt2022_arxiv}.
+By considering different rotational excitations, we establish in Fig.~\ref{fig:m_dep_tJ} that the weakly dispersive pair, realizing the overall ground state within our spectral resolution, has almost exclusively spectral weight for the $d$-wave ($m_4=2$) excitation; for the $s$-wave ($m_4=0$) excitation, a large fraction of the spectral weight appears in a strongly dispersive high energy feature.
+Both of these observations are also predicted by the geometric string theory \cite{Grusdt2023}.

-The hybridization of different $m_4$ excitations in the cylinder geometry leads to the appearance of the weakly dispersive feature, found with strong spectral weight for $m_4=2$, also at $m_4=0$, albeit with a smaller spectral weight.
-The overall lowest energy peak appears at momentum $\mathbf{k}=(0,0)$ and $m_4=0,2$.
+Since the $40 \times 4$ cylinder geometry used in our numerical simulations weakly breaks the $C_4$ symmetry, $m_4=0$ and $m_4=2$ excitations can in principle hybridize.
+We find, however, that such hybridization is very weak with no significant mixing of spectral weight, see Fig.~\ref{fig:m_dep_tJ}.
+This indicates weak finite-size effects in our calculations on 4-leg cylinders.

 We note that in early exact diagonalization studies on small systems \cite{Dagotto1990pair,Poilblanc1994}, the integration over all momenta, or the consideration of only momentum zero, leads to a much sharper low energy peak in the $d$-wave than in the $s$-wave case.
 We attribute this to the widely different dispersions of the $s$- and $d$-wave peaks revealed here, and the exact $C_4$ symmetry in small systems.